-Anvil, built through a $10 million system acquisition from the National Science Foundation (NSF), and provides resources to the NSF's Advanced Cyberinfrastructure Coordination Ecosystem: Services & Support (ACCESS), which serves tens of thousands of researchers across the U.S., and in which Purdue has been a partner for the past nine years.
-Anvil entered production in February 2022 and will serve researchers for five years.
-Additional funding from the NSF will support Anvil's operations and user support.
+Anvil is Purdue University’s most powerful supercomputer, providing researchers from diverse backgrounds with advanced computing capabilities.
+Built through a $10 million system acquisition grant from the National Science Foundation (NSF), Anvil supports scientific discovery by providing resources through the NSF’s Advanced Cyberinfrastructure Coordination Ecosystem: Services & Support (ACCESS), a program that serves tens of thousands of researchers across the United States.
+Purdue has proudly partnered with the NSF to deliver high-performance computing to researchers in need for over a decade.
+The Anvil supercomputer went into production in February of 2022 and will continue serving the research community through 2027.
+Additional funding from the NSF supports Anvil's operations and user support.

-The name "Anvil" reflects the Purdue Boilermakers' strength and workmanlike focus on producing results, and the Anvil supercomputer will enable important discoveries across many different areas of science and engineering.
-Anvil also will serve as an experiential learning laboratory for students to gain real-world experience using computing for their science, and for student interns to work with the Anvil team for construction and operation.
-We will be training the research computing practitioners of the future.
+Over the coming years, the Anvil supercomputer will enable significant discoveries across many areas of science and engineering.
+Anvil will also serve as an experiential learning laboratory for students to gain real-world experience using computing for their science, and for student interns to work with the Anvil team to innovate and enhance Anvil’s capabilities.
+Through the continued support of hands-on education, Purdue will be training the future cyberinfrastructure (CI) professionals and CI-savvy workforce.
 Learn more about Anvil's mission in the Anvil press release.

 Anvil is funded under NSF award number 2005632.
 Carol Song is the principal investigator and project director.
-Preston Smith, executive director of RCAC, Xiao Zhu, computational scientist and senior research scientist, and Rajesh Kalyanam, data scientist, software engineer, and research scientist, are all co-PIs on the project.
+Preston Smith, executive director of Research Computing, and Rajesh Kalyanam, research scientist, are all co-PIs on the project.

 Check out the time-lapse of Anvil being built!

 To acknowledge the use of Anvil for papers, presentations, or other publications, please use the following citation: